ShaharEli/use-assets/README.md

 ## Usage

 1. Put all your images in the src folder
-2. Make sure all images have uniq name
+2. Make sure all images have uniq name (the name of the pic is the key in the assets object)
 3. Enjoy

 ```tsx